sarangch/test/README.md

 The emp_id **E658** is used for 2 different sales representatives!

+## Possible resolution of the duplicated key

-Then I checked the tbl_opp and found out that there are quite a few opportunities that are created using emp_id **E658**.
+I checked the tbl_opp and found out that there are quite a few opportunities that are created using emp_id **E658**.

 I thought one of the ways of being able to trace the opportunity back to the right sales rep will be to look into the region in which the customer resides to match it with the region of the sales rep. Unfortunately there was no indication of the customer’s region.
 Hence, I tried to look at the different types of products from tbl_product and I executed the following SQL: